isma97p/ownfoil/README.md

 [![Docker Image Size (latest semver)](https://img.shields.io/docker/image-size/a1ex4/ownfoil?sort=date&arch=amd64 )](https://hub.docker.com/r/a1ex4/ownfoil/tags)

+This fork is designed to support the passthrough of the real IP when using a reverse proxy solution like Nginx Proxy Manager (NPM), enhancing logging to facilitate use with an IDS/IPS or SIEM systems.

 Ownfoil is a Nintendo Switch library manager, that will also turn your library into a fully customizable and self-hosted Tinfoil Shop.
 The goal of this project is to manage your library, identify any missing content (DLCs or updates) and provide a user friendly way to browse your content.
 Some of the features include:

  - multi user authentication